 Get to know your Kims

-The purpose of this review is to merely introduce you to the key people you should be familiar with prior to visiting North Korea.
+The purpose of this review is to introduce you to the key people you should be familiar with prior to visiting North Korea.
 You will certainly be well aware of them before you leave unless you close your eyes and plug your ears for the duration of your trip!
 Should you read my other reviews/tips you will encounter reference to, and more details on, these people with, perhaps, monotonous regularity.
 Welcome to the Democratic People’s Republic of North Korea!

 North Korea and the Kim family dynasty are inextricably linked.
 North Korea today is essentially the Kim family and the Kim family is North Korea.